knittingirl/ChaoMI/README.md

 # Repository Description

-This replication repository contains the data, result, and scripts for the paper "Accounting for Missing Events in Statistical Information Leakage Estimation" submitted to ISSTA 2025.
+This replication repository contains the data, result, and scripts for the paper "Accounting for Missing Events in Statistical Information Leakage Estimation" accepted at the 47th International Conference on Software Engineering (ICSE 2025).

 ## Requirements